 Taiping was a spontaneous decision.
 We had never heard about it before and thought, why not.
 A tour guide in Cameron Highlands that we chatted with told us that Taiping had very good coffee.
-That was good reason enough for me.
+And that was good reason enough for me!
 After a short research, we also read that Taiping has Malaysia’s oldest zoo, which is also open at night.

 We only stayed one night, but we strolled through Taiping’s famous and beautiful garden, saw the animals at the zoo, and heard the roar of the lions at sunset as they started to get active.

-Langkawi is a popular destination for both package tourists as well as individual travellers.
-At the beginning we had some doubts because we thought that it could be too crowded for us.
-But as we would travel there during the rainy season and intended to stay away from the trendy Cenang beach, we thought that we would likely avoid the crowds.
-We took that chance.
+Langkawi is a popular destination for both package tourists as well as individual travelers.
+In the beginning, we had some doubts because we thought that Langkawi could be too crowded for us.
+But as we would be traveling there during the rainy season and had intended to stay away from the trendy Cenang beach, we thought that we would most likely avoid the crowds.
+So, we took the chance!

 We traveled from Georgetown to Langkawi with a ferry for 70,00 MYR per person.

 Despite all the rain that we had we were still able to see the best attractions in Langkawi.

 We thought that the island was really beautiful.
 We traveled during May, and it was not crowded.
 Regardless, Langkawi is absolutely worth a trip!